3-in-1 Summer Tours Discount | 4-Day Snaefellsnes, Jokulsarlon & Golden Circle

-Here, you can get a closer look at the icebergs by boarding a boat that will take you out on the lagoon.
+You can look closer at the icebergs by boarding a boat that will take you out on the lagoon.
 Cruise among the bergs as they slowly make their way towards the ocean, hear the crackling sounds as they bump up against each other, and perhaps spot a seal or two as they are often spied lounging on the ice or playing in the surf.

-Just a short walk away from the lagoon is the Diamond Beach; this is where the icebergs wash up when they finally escape the lagoon.
+Diamond Beach is just a short walk away, where the icebergs wash up when they finally escape the lagoon.
 In the surf and against the black sands, they make for an incredibly unique and serene sight.

-The first destination is Þingvellir National Park.
-This Park is located in the mid-Atlantic rift, and nowhere else in the world can you see the Northern American and Eurasian tectonic plates so clearly.
-The plates are pulling apart, which allows for some incredible geology; there are ravines torn throughout the lava fields, and the cliffs that mark the edge of the continents are incredibly dramatic.
+The first destination is Thingvellir National Park.
+This park is located in the mid-Atlantic rift, and nowhere else can you see the Northern American and Eurasian tectonic plates so clearly.
+The plates are pulling apart, which allows for some fascinating geology.
+There are ravines torn throughout the lava fields, and the cliffs that mark the edge of the continents are incredibly dramatic.

-You will then continue to the Geysir Geothermal Area.
-Here, the geyser Strokkur erupts every five to ten minutes, blasting water to heights that can exceed 66 feet (20 meters).
-The surrounding area is very geothermally active, with fumaroles and hot springs dotted around, and parts of the earth are dyed with the minerals rising from beneath your feet.
+You'll then continue to the Geysir geothermal area.
+Here, the geyser Strokkur erupts every five to ten minutes, blasting water to heights exceeding 66 feet (20 meters).
+The surrounding area is very geothermally active.
+Fumaroles and hot springs are dotted around, and parts of the earth are dyed with the minerals rising from beneath your feet.

 For your convenience, it is recommended that you pack lightly for the overnight tours and repack to a smaller suitcase or backpack before your journey.
-If you need to have more than a single carry-on case with you, you can add additional luggage to your booking for a small fee.
+If you need more than a single carry-on case with you, you can add extra luggage to your booking for a small fee.